 I feel this is a great school now that it has been around for a few years now and has a stable principal.
 I feel this school is going in the right direction and is a great school to send your kids

 Oceanway Elementary School is a public elementary school in Jacksonville.
-The principal of Oceanway Elementary School is Ms. Jacquelyn Sneddon, who can be contacted at email@example.com.
-560 students attend Oceanway Elementary School and identify mostly as White, non-Hispanic; Hispanic; and Multiracial.
-72% of the 560 students here have subsidized lunches.
+The principal of Oceanway Elementary School is Ms. Jacquelyn Sneddon, whose e-mail is email@example.com.
+560 students go to Oceanway Elementary School and identify mostly as White, non-Hispanic; Hispanic; and Multiracial.
+72% of the 560 students here are paying reduced lunch prices.
 The student to teacher ratio at Oceanway Elementary School is 17:1.
 San Mateo Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Martial arts self defense

 - P.E. classes

 |Students eligible for free or reduced-price lunch program||72%||49%|